Rahix/tbot/README.md

 TBot aims to be a support for the developer while working on a project and without much modification also allow running tests in an automated setting (CI).

+Most info about TBot can be found in its [documentation](https://rahix.de/tbot).

 ![TBot Architecture](doc/_static/tbot.png)

 *Note that the TBot and Lab host can be the same machine.
 Same with Lab and Build host.*